This page contains details of research projects facilitated or endorsed by Research Autism.

 Description: This project was conducted by the Institute of Psychiatry London working with Research Autism and the National Autistic Society to follow up individuals with Autism seen at the Maudsley Hospital 15-20 years ago to evaluate the outcomes in adult life in higher ability people with autism/Asperger Syndrome

-Impact: This project will help to inform clinicians as to the long term outcomes for this group and to shed light on important variables related to those outcomes.
+Impact: This project helped to inform clinicians as to the long term outcomes for this group and to shed light on important variables related to those outcomes.

 Description: This project was designed to compare the long term effects of EIBI and specialist nursery provision for pre-school children with autism.
 This study was one of the first to directly compare home-based EIBI programmes with autism-specific school-based provision, as well as one of the first to study autism-specific nursery provision in the UK.